United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 ```

 # Template
 Now we will build the template.
 We can create templates in different file extensions, namely docx, xlsx, pptx, html, md, txt and csv.
-In this example we will build a template of filetype pptx, xlsx and HTML (TODO).
+In this example we will build a template of filetype pptx, xlsx and docx.
 The template has to follow a specific structure which can be found at the official AOP documentation: http://www.apexofficeprint.com/docs/.

 ## pptx
 We will build the template in Google Slides.
 After choosing a pretty theme, we create the title slide.
 On this slide, we want the title of our presentation and the source where we got the data from.
 The title slide looks like this: